LogoCoatedMagnets

 Corrosion / marine claimASTM B117-26 covers the salt-spray apparatus and operating practice, explicitly says it does not prescribe specimen type, exposure period, or result interpretation, and says natural-environment prediction seldom correlates when used standalone.
 ISO 9227:2022 specifies NSS / AASS / CASS methods but also leaves the product-level exposure plan to the spec.The supplier still has to name the method, exposure duration, pass criterion, and post-test retention check for the exact mount SKU.Method exists; service-life prediction still pending

-Ingress or waterproof ratingIEC 60529 defines the IP code for protection against solids and liquids.
-As of 2026-04-02, the reviewed PGYTECH, Ulanzi, SUREWO, and TELESIN magnetic-base pages did not publish an IP code for the cited mounts.If rain, rinse, or marine use matters, ask for the exact IP code, test condition, port state, and post-test retention check or mark the rating as unavailable.No reliable public rating found
+Ingress or waterproof ratingIEC 60529 defines enclosure IP-code tests for solids and liquids, while ISO 20653:2023 defines IP-code testing for road-vehicle electrical equipment.
+As of 2026-04-05, the reviewed PGYTECH, Ulanzi, SUREWO, and TELESIN magnetic-base pages still did not publish an IP code for the cited mounts.If rain, rinse, or marine use matters, ask for the exact IP code, test condition, port state, and post-test retention check or mark the rating as unavailable.No reliable public rating found

 Magnet warning for wearablesGoPro magnetic latch pages carry a medical-device warning, and FDA guidance for high-field consumer magnets says to keep them at least 6 inches (15 cm) away from implanted medical devices.Do not treat silence on another page as proof of no risk.
 Review warning copy, body placement, and standoff distance SKU by SKU for wearable programs.General safety boundary exists